 1731-1792.
-He was born on 10 August 1731, the second son of Rev John Symonds of Horringer, Suffolk and his wife Mary, daughter of Sir Thomas Spring of that county.
+He was born on 10 August 1731, the second son of the Rev. John Symonds of Horringer, Suffolk, and of his wife Mary, the daughter of Sir Thomas Spring of that county.
 His elder brother John was an eminent academic.

-Family folklore had it that Thomas Symonds left his home in the mid-1750’s upon being advised that his elder brother would inherit his parent’s entire estate, and that he should endeavour not to be a burden on his brother.
+Family folklore had it that Thomas Symonds left his home at a young age upon being told that his elder brother would inherit his parents’ entire estate, and that he should endeavour not to be a burden on his brother.
 Having impulsively made his way to Harwich he joined the Navy and was not heard of again for some fifteen years until he re-introduced himself to his brother.
-In the meantime he had been commissioned lieutenant on 22 January 1755, and saw early service aboard the Elizabeth 64, Captain John Montagu.
+In the meantime he had been commissioned lieutenant on 22 January 1755, and he saw early service aboard the Elizabeth 64, Captain John Montagu.

-Nevertheless, he was posted captain on 18 January 1771 and flying the flag of Rear-Admiral John Montagu he took the Captain 70 out to North America that summer, his senior officer being the commander-in-chief of that station during the difficult times preceding the American rebellion.
-The Captain returned to England in 1774 and was paid off.
+Nevertheless, Symonds was posted captain on 18 January 1771 of the Sandwich 90, preparing for the flag of Rear-Admiral John Montagu who was to command in the Downs, and he transferred a month later to the Captain 70, going out to North America in June where Montagu had been appointed the commander-in-chief of that station during the difficult times preceding the American rebellion.
+The Captain returned to England in July 1774 and was paid off.

-Having joined the Solebay 28 in September 1775, Captain Symonds was ordered to embark the American rebel Ethan Allen and some thirty other prisoners from Pendennis Castle, Falmouth, and transport them back to North America.
-In bitterly cold December weather the Solebay made Cork where Symonds found himself roundly castigated for giving supplies donated charitably by the population for the alleviation of the prisoners to his own crew, and then raging at the benefactors for daring to provide further clothing to the rebels.
+He joined the Solebay 28 in September 1775, which frigate had initially put to sea in July under Captain Henry Bellew but had been returned to Plymouth Dock in a leaky state to undergo a thorough repair.
+Symonds was ordered to embark the American rebel Ethan Allen and some thirty other prisoners from Pendennis Castle, Falmouth, and transport them back to North America.
+In bitterly cold winter weather at the turn of the year the Solebay made Cork on 21 January where Symonds found himself roundly castigated for giving supplies donated charitably by the population for the alleviation of the prisoners to his own crew, and then raging at the benefactors for daring to provide further clothing to the rebels.
 His commodore, Sir Peter Parker, quickly overruled him and the prisoners were given the succour that other ships of the squadron had more humanely allowed them.
-Symonds then took the Solebay 28 out to North America with Parker’s squadron in early 1776 and was present in the unsuccessful attack on Charleston on 28 June 1776 and thereafter the August-November 1777 Philadelphia campaign.
-He captured the letter of marquee Vicomte de Veaux 24 on 23 February 1778 and served off the Chesapeake Capes that winter.

-On 16 June 1780 he took command of the Charon 44, and on 12 August sailed from Cork for Charleston with one hundred sail in convoy, being in company with the warships Bienfaisant 64, Captain John Macbride, and two other frigates.
+On 16 June 1780 he took command of the Charon 44 which was commissioning at Chatham, and on 12 August sailed from Cork for Charleston with one hundred sail in convoy, being in company with the warships Bienfaisant 64, Captain John Macbride, and two other frigates.
 Next day, 13 August, the squadron ran down the notorious French privateer Comte d’Artois 64 and forced her surrender.
 The remainder of the year was spent cruising, during which time the Charon took the American privateer Peggy on 10 April 1781, but in September the Charon became marooned in the York River where she was destroyed by heated shot from the American army batteries.
-Captain Symonds was therefore present at the surrender of Lord Cornwallis’ army at Yorktown, and as the senior naval officer present he signed the Articles of Capitulation on 18 October 1781.
+Captain Symonds was therefore present at the surrender of Lord Cornwallis’ army at Yorktown, and as the senior naval officer present he signed the Articles of Capitulation with Cornwallis on 18 October 1781.

 In the spring of 1783 Symonds commissioned the new Diadem 64 as a guardship at Plymouth, paying her off in March 1786.
 He then retired with his family to St. Edmund’s Hill, the residence near Bury St. Edmunds in Suffolk of his brother.
 He died there on 25 May 1792 and was buried in Packenham Church, Suffolk.